simvue-io/docs/docs/python-client/artifacts.md

 # Artifacts

 Files, directories or combinations of files and directories can easily be uploaded.
-Python objects such as NumPy arrays, PyTorch Tensors, Matploblib or Plotly plots can also be uploaded.
+Python objects such as NumPy arrays, PyTorch Tensors, Matplotlib or Plotly plots can also be uploaded.
 For example, a trained model created by a machine learning framework such as PyTorch or Tensorflow can be directly saved without being dumped to a file first.